javaidiqbal11/Patient_Fall_Prevention/README.md

-# Patient Fall Prevention Detection
+# Patient Fall Prevention and Detection

 ## Overview
 This project aims to provide a real-time solution for detecting and preventing patient falls in healthcare settings.
 Using deep learning approaches and pose estimation, the system monitors and alerts healthcare staff when a fall is detected.
 The project is built using Python 3.10 and the PyTorch framework and is designed to run on Windows, with support for both standalone and server deployment.
+Pose estimation approach used to find the key-points for the patient.

 ## Features
 - Real-Time Detection: Continuously monitors patients to detect falls in real-time.